 Revenues can fluctuate based on the timing of license renewals by channel partners.
 When a channel partner purchases or renews a license, the Company receives a license fee in consideration for the grant of a license to sell the Company's products and there are no future payment obligations related to such agreement; therefore, the license fee the Company receives with respect to a particular license renewal in one period does not have a correlation with revenue in future periods.
 During the last several quarters, sales of licenses to one or more channel partners have comprised a significant part of the Company's revenue.
 This is attributable to the timing of renewals or purchases of licenses and does not represent a dependence on any single channel partner.
-The Company believes that it is not dependent upon any single channel partner, even those from which revenues were in excess of 10% of the Company's total revenue in a specific reporting period, and that the loss or termination of the Company's relationship with any such channel partner would not have a material adverse effect on the Company's future operations because either the Company or another channel partner could sell the Company's products to the end-user that purchased from the channel partner the Company lost.
+The Company believes that it is not dependent upon any single channel partner, even those from which revenues were in excess of 10% of the Company's total revenue in a specific reporting period, and that the loss or termination of the Company's relationship with any such channel partner would not have a material adverse effect on the Company's future operations because either we or another channel partner could sell our products to the end-user that had purchased from the channel partner we lost.

-During the three and six months ended March 31, 2014, international sales accounted for approximately 6% and 7%, respectively, of the Company's total revenue.
-International sales accounted for approximately 2% of the Company's total revenue for both the three and six months ended March 31, 2013.
+International sales accounted for approximately 2% and 8% of the Company's total revenue for the three months ended December 31, 2014 and 2013, respectively.
 The Company sells its products in U.S. currency only.